What is accounts receivable (AR) financing?

 Quicker cash flow

-The main and most obvious benefit of AR financing is that it facilitates fast cash flow.
+The main and most obvious benefit of AR financing is that it facilitates increases cash flow.
 Instead of having to wait for invoices to be paid for working capital to be freed up – with AR finance you can make full use of all of your assets (current and owed) whenever you want.
 This can be a game-changer for high-growth businesses with short cash runways, helping them to make the best use of their assets.

 Fewer distractions